Learn the RIGHT way to set up profitable eCommerce Facebook ads

 The key to increasing the number of customers who buy from you is to follow up with them and make them an offer they can’t refuse!

-And the best way to achieve this is to have an enticing opt-in offer to attract them onto your email list, and then follow-up with a powerful email campaign that is designed to convert them into buyers.
+And the best way to achieve this is to have an enticing opt-in offer to attract them onto your email list, and then use email marketing to follow-up and convert them into buyers.

 Putting it into practice